“Supplies all but the sunshine.” — Eugene Register Guard

 Take a peek at the book’s Table of Contents.

-The book’s author and main photographer, Eileen M. Stark, is a conservationist, photographer, avid gardener and landscape designer who provides consulting and design services for homeowners, schools, and businesses that seek low maintenance and wildlife friendly landscapes.
-Check out her blog.
+The book’s author and main photographer, Eileen M. Stark, is an ecological landscape designer, writer, photographer, and naturalist who provides landscape consultations and design services in the Portland metro area.
+Check out her blog and speaking calendar.